vlazzarini/vanilla/10.Tonnetz/README.md

 ```

 To enable MIDI control from the interface, all we need to do is to set a
 couple of functions to respond to mouse clicks on canvas.
-The idea
+For note on,
-here is to check the mouse position against the Tonnetz.
-If this falls
+we need to check the mouse coordinates and see which diamond they
-within a square enclosed by the diamond, the code then issues a MIDI note on message to Csound with the corresponding note number,
+belong to.
+The code then issues a MIDI message to Csound with the
+corresponding note number,

 ```
 // last note played